 The delays in the issuance and renewal of residence permits have been flagged by the UN Human Rights Committee.
 Such delays, with impacts in access to services and assistance, have also been identified by the Statistical Report of Asylum 2020.

-In late 2014 and 2015, the launch of a cessation procedure by SEF regarding Guinean nationals, the first ever to target citizens of a specific nationality in a collective manner, has been characterised by significant shortcomings, including a curtailment of the residence rights of those concerned by failing to renew or by delaying the renewal of expired residence permits during the procedures.
-The same practice was observed in 2019 as a significant number of cessation procedures was triggered by the authorities (see Cessation).
+In late 2014 and 2015, the launch of a cessation procedure by SEF regarding Guinean nationals, the first ever to target citizens of a specific nationality in a collective manner, was characterised by significant shortcomings, including a curtailment of the residence rights of those concerned by failing to renew or by delaying the renewal of expired residence permits during the procedures.
+The same practice was observed since 2019 as a significant number of cessation procedures were triggered by the authorities (see Cessation).

 Article 67 Asylum Act.
 This provision is generally in line with Article 24 recast Qualification Directive.